History of Indoor Soccer

 2015 The first WMF World Cup is held in arenas across the United States.
 The United States wins the tournament with a 5-3 victory over Mexico in the final.

 The Professional Futsal League is founded with the backing of major international clubs FC Barcelona, Atletico Madrid, Corinthians, and Boca Juniors.
-The league will play an exhibition season in 2017 and the first full season in 2018.
+The league proposed an exhibition season in 2017 and the first full season in 2018, but neither came to fruition.

 Major League Futsal is founded with sanctioning from U.S. Futsal and U.S. Soccer.
 MLF will also operate the National Premier Futsal League and Women’s Premier Futsal League, semi-pro/amateur developmental leagues.